vinforge/SAM/SAM-whitepaper.md

 ```

 7. Conclusion
 SAM is more than a distilled LLM; it is a tightly integrated system that learns from itself, validates its reasoning, and delivers trusted, domain-specific insights.
-Through its multi-tier enhancement architecture and selective LongBioBench integration, SAM bridges the gap between compact AI models and real-world analyst performance while maintaining superior reasoning capabilities and advanced confidence calibration.
+Through its multi-tier enhancement architecture, selective LongBioBench integration, and comprehensive Phase 3 enhancements, SAM bridges the gap between compact AI models and real-world analyst performance while maintaining superior reasoning capabilities and advanced confidence calibration.

+**Phase 3 has transformed SAM into a production-ready system** with hybrid search capabilities, refactored citation systems for optimal performance, and an advanced Memory Control Center that provides unprecedented transparency and control over the AI's knowledge management processes.
+These enhancements ensure that SAM not only delivers accurate, well-sourced responses but also provides users with the tools and insights needed to understand, verify, and optimize the system's performance.

 8. Future Work

+**Phase 3 Achievements (Completed 2025):**
+- ✅ **Enhanced Search & Ranking Engine:** Hybrid search with configurable weights and multi-strategy ranking
+- ✅ **Citation System Refactoring:** Direct metadata access with enhanced performance and transparency
+- ✅ **Memory Control Center Enhancement:** Real-time filtering, analytics, and interactive configuration

+**Phase 4 Roadmap (Next Development Cycle):**

 **Core System Enhancements:**
 - Integrate vision support for multimodal documents